cozy/cozy.github.io/src/index.md

 # Cozy Documentation

-Everything you need to know to develop an application or a konnector, host your own server or get help from our community.
+Everything you need to know to develop an application or a connector, host your own server or get help from our community.

 <div class="home-actions" markdown="1">